Everyone had served as president five or six times - or was it 65 times? - before they said, "Enough."

 "It seems we haven't been missed enough - yet," said Hanger.

-The national League of Women Voters began in 1920, six months before women won the right to vote.
-With a membership that is open to both men and women, the league is nonprofit and nonpartisan - but not tax-deductible because it takes stands on issues, according to its Web site.
+The national League of Women Voters was established in 1920, six months before women won the right to vote.
+With a membership that is open to men and women, the league is nonprofit and nonpartisan - but not tax-deductible because it takes stands on issues, according to its Web site.

 Naomi Benzil, a founding member and former president of the Carroll chapter, said the league became active in the county in the late 1960s and that many of the members had been a presence in local elections until last year.